montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 ![Arduino Mbed OS Nano](../docs/images/1-arduino-mbed-os-nano.png "Arduino Mbed OS Nano")

-After the installation is complete, select the Arduino with this option:
+After the installation is complete, select the board we are going to work with (Arduino Nano 33 BLE) selecting the following options form the `Tools` menu:

 ```
 Tools > Board: "<board_name>" > Arduino Mbed OS Nano Boards > Arduino Nano 33 BLE
 ```

-This option is valid for both Arduino Nano 33 BLE, and for the board we are using, the Arduino Nano 33 BLE Sense.
+Not that this option is valid for both Arduino Nano 33 BLE, and for the board we are using, the Arduino Nano 33 BLE Sense.

 ## Arduino libraries